earlbellinger/mesa-summer-school-2022/docs/_sources/maxilab.rst.txt

    assigned value.
 Then, use the ``relax_initial_z`` and ``relax_initial_y`` parameters in ``star_job`` (along with ``new_z`` and ``new_y``) to input your new composition.
-In order to obtain a value for Y, we will assume the linear scaling :math`Y = 0.2463 + 2 * Z`.
+In order to obtain a value for Y, we will assume the linear scaling :math:`Y = 0.2463 + 2 * Z`.

    Finally, perform the calculations, and note down the log effective temperature :math:`\log T_{\rm eff}/{\rm K}` and log luminosity :math:`\log L/{\rm L_{\odot}}` at the new stopping point
    (you can do this by inspecting the terminal output, or by analyzing the ``history.data`` file after the run). **Be sure to enter logarithmic values, and use 3 decimal places**.
+Note that you may wish to turn off the writing of profile files, and depending on your mass and metallicity, you may need to alter the pre-existing stopping conditions of the inlist.

 .. admonition:: *Optional* Exercise